Nonnie2022/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes file ownership from hello to the user betty
+Script to create an empty file called hello